-In \cite{mohsen} the authors introduced the LCM-groups and LC-series.
-They prove many results about theses groups, for instance \begin{thm} Let $G$ be a locally finite group.
+In \cite{mohsen} the authors introduced the $LCM$-groups and $LC$-series.
+They prove many results about these groups, for instance \begin{thm} Let $G$ be a locally finite group.
 Then $ LC(G)$ is a locally nilpotent subgroup of $G$. \end{thm}

-Therefore, as a natural continuation, in this paper we explore some properties of LCM-groups and LCM-series defined in \cite{mohsen}.
+Therefore, as a natural continuation, in this paper we explore the structure of $LC$-nilpotent groups defined in \cite{mohsen}.

-A main importance of to study the behavior, in periodic groups, of the order of elements on the structure of the group, is certainly in the well known Burnside Problem.
+One of the main motivations for studying the behavior, in periodic groups, of the order of elements on the structure of the group, arises from the celebrated Burnside Problem.
 Here our focus is to understand how the finite order of the product of the elements can determine the structure of the group.
-In \cite{mohsen} has been proven, for a periodic group $G$, which $LCM(G)$ is an $Aut(G)$-invariant subgroup of $G$ (see Lemma 2.4 in \cite{mohsen}).
-Here the main ingredient in the our proofs is the fact that the behavior of the $p$-elements in $LCM(G)$ is enough to determine all information about $LCM(G)$.
+In \cite{mohsen}, it was proven, for a periodic group $G$, that $LCM(G)$ is an $\operatorname{Aut}(G)$-invariant subgroup of $G$ (see Lemma 2.4 in \cite{mohsen}).
+The main ingredient of our proofs is the fact that the behavior of the $p$ elements in $LCM(G)$ is enough to determine all the information about $LCM(G)$.